-Construction, which was started late last year, is removing the former linear accelerator used when Beebe’s Oncology Services were at the Margaret H. Rollins Lewes Campus.
+Construction, which was started late last year, is removing the former linear accelerator used when Beebe’s Oncology Services were at the Lewes Campus.
 By removing old equipment and renovating current space, Beebe is able to add new advanced treatment areas to the existing building, said Angel Aguilar, Director of Facilities at Beebe Healthcare.

 “This is a really exciting project because we are being creative with space we already have,” Aguilar said.
 “We have worked with a great project team to be able to visualize how the construction can make alterations to our current floor plan to add space for advanced technology.”

-The current construction is ongoing and will add new cardiac cath lab space, new electrophysiology lab space, and bring the first hybrid operating room to Sussex County.
+The current construction is ongoing and will add a new electrophysiology lab and bring the first hybrid operating room to Sussex County.
 In addition, exterior maintenance is being done and visitors may see scaffolding and additional work vehicles on the east side and front of the building on Savannah Road.

 These projects and many of the projects at Beebe Healthcare are made possible by generous donations from the community through Beebe Medical Foundation.
 To find out more about donating visit www.beebemedicalfoundation.org or call (302) 644-2900.

-As the cardiac and vascular projects near completion in the next year, the construction of the patient wing will start and allow for improved ease of access for patients and visitors in the Medical Center, said Rick Schaffner, Executive Vice President and Chief Operating Officer at Beebe.
+As the cardiac and vascular projects near completion in the next year, the construction of the patient wing will start and allow for improved ease of access for patients and visitors in the Medical Center, said Rick Schaffner, RN, Interim CEO, Executive Vice President and Chief Operating Officer at Beebe.

 To stay in the know on the latest updates, subscribe today: https://www.nextgenerationofcare.org/get-updates/